Postcards (Australian TV series): Postcards Western Australia

+Postcards WA was produced by the Nine Network in Perth.
+It was first launched in April 1998 and was hosted by Philippa O'Connell who was joined by co-host Paul Entwistle in 2003.
+Reporters for the show included Ryan Campbell, Teresa Spiniello, Craig James, Fiona Argyle and Dan Paris.
+In 2009, a brief series of Postcards WA was broadcast with host Angela Tsun.

 Postcards Australia

-Postcards Australia was produced by WIN Television and WIN Digital Media and showcase exciting, engaging and beautiful destinations around Australia and recently New Zealand, highlighting the stunning locations, unique characters and interesting things to do, along with travel tips, local advice and much fun.
-Hosted by Scott McRae, series two will be seen across Australia and is also seen on Discovery Travel Channel in South East Asia, Korea, China and New Zealand.
+Postcards Australia was produced by WIN Television and WIN Digital Media and showcased destinations around Australia and later also New Zealand.
+Hosted by Scott McRae, series two was seen across Australia and was also seen on Discovery Travel & Living in South East Asia, Korea, China and New Zealand.